Roman Kopin: Governorship

 Kopin became the acting governor on 3 July 2008, when Roman Abramovich, the then-governor of Chukotka, resigned.
 On 11 July Dmitry Medvedev, the president of Russia, nominated Kopin to be the governor.
 On 13 July the local legislators unanimously confirmed Kopin as the next governor of Chukotka.
 He was officially inaugurated in Anadyr to be the governor of Chukotka on 24 July 2008.

+On 15 March 2023 Governor of Chukotka Autonomous Okrug Roman Kopin submitted his resignation after leading the region for 14 years, then second longest-serving current governor, behind Ramzan Kadyrov.
+Vladislav Kuznetsov was appointed acting Governor of Chukotka by President Vladimir Putin the same day.

 Personal life

 Kopin is married and has a son.

-On 28 July 2020, he was hospitalised with a suspected COVID-19 infection.
+On 28 July 2020, he was hospitalized with a suspected COVID-19 infection.